 Morelli Law Firm May Be Able to Help

-A Philadelphia uninsured car accident lawyer with our firm may be able to help you collect the compensation that you need when an at-fault driver does not carry insurance.
+A Philadelphia uninsured car accident attorney with our firm may be able to help you collect the compensation that you need when an at-fault driver does not carry insurance.
 Of course, it is still necessary to show that this driver was responsible for a crash and demonstrate your losses.

 When we represent you, our team can work to seek compensation from every possible source.
 If necessary, we will file a claim with your own insurance company based on uninsured motorist coverage and a direct lawsuit against the other driver in civil court.
+Our services include:

 - Investigating the accident